ARUNKUMAR069/50-JavaScript-Questions/Questions.md

 # Question Number 3 : Use console.log() to display the current year
 # Question Number 4 : Create two variables for first and last name concatenate and log them
 # Question Number 5 : Track the value of Variable by logging it before and after updating
+# Question Number 5 : Use console.error() to stimulate an Error Message